Last year was a tremendous year for marijuana legalization as nine states officially legalized it.

 Yes, you heard it right: the State of Arkansas legalized medical marijuana, and what’s most fascinating with this advancement is that it’s the first Bible Belt state to do so.
 The demand for permits is incredibly high, and it’s only cost $50 dollars.

-Finally, Bill Clinton country has reached the decision to help patients suffering from debilitating diseases.
-Patients with a medical marijuana card can have up to 2.5 ounces of medical marijuana.
-Most importantly, more and more doctors are applying for licenses to be able to keep up with patient demand
+Finally, Bill Clinton country has reached the decision to help individuals suffering from debilitating diseases.
+Individuals with a medical marijuana card can have up to 2.5 ounces of medical marijuana.
+Most importantly, more and more doctors are applying for licenses to be able to keep up with medical cardholder demand.